xk1234/forumbackend/README.md

 go run main.go
 ```

 Thats it!
-The API should now be setup
+The API should now be setup at localhost:4000

 Test the API with Curl:
 Sign Up